NEWSMAKER-Modi faces mammoth task to meet India's soaring expectations

 In doing so, Modi cut loose from the traditional Delhi-based structure of his Bharatiya Janata Party (BJP) and its apparatchiks and adopted the language of a youthful country eager for change, using everything from holograms to WhatsApp.

-The modern approach worked: just an hour into the counting, it was clear that the 63-year-old Modi was heading for a stunning victory with the strongest mandate any Indian government has enjoyed for 30 years.
-On Monday, he was sworn in as India's 15th prime minister.
+The modern approach worked: just an hour into the counting of votes on Friday, it was clear that the 63-year-old Modi was heading for a stunning victory with the strongest mandate any Indian government has enjoyed for 30 years.

-The BJP and its allies won 336 parliamentary seats, far ahead of the 272 majority required to rule.
+By evening, the BJP and its allies were leading the count in 339 parliamentary seats, far ahead of the 272 majority required to rule.
 Even on its own, the BJP had crossed the halfway mark.

 So great appears to be the desire for change, especially among India's middle class some 300 million strong, and so firmly has Modi stayed on message, that a dark chapter of violence against Muslims on his watch has mattered less and less to many voters.